chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 ##### Enumerating the external network
 * Port scanning
-*
+* Investigating exposed services

+##### Get a domain user

+Only when a domain user has been acquired, enumerating the domain itself can begin.

 ##### Enumerating the internal network

 Since network access is the only thing provided, the first step naturally becomes to enumerate the network to discover computers.

-##### Get a domain user

-Only when a domain user has been acquired, enumerating the domain itself can begin.

 ##### Enumerate the domain